arielkirkwood/melodic-web/docs/4.0/components/collapse.md

 #### `.collapse('toggle')`

-Toggles a collapsible element to shown or hidden. **Returns to the caller before the collapsible element has actually been shown or hidden** (i.e. before the `shown.bs.collapse` or `hidden.bs.collapse` event occurs).
+Toggles a collapsible element to shown or hidden. **Returns to the caller before the collapsible element has actually been shown or hidden** (i.e. before the `shown.mel.collapse` or `hidden.mel.collapse` event occurs).

 #### `.collapse('show')`

-Shows a collapsible element. **Returns to the caller before the collapsible element has actually been shown** (i.e. before the `shown.bs.collapse` event occurs).
+Shows a collapsible element. **Returns to the caller before the collapsible element has actually been shown** (i.e. before the `shown.mel.collapse` event occurs).

 #### `.collapse('hide')`

-Hides a collapsible element. **Returns to the caller before the collapsible element has actually been hidden** (i.e. before the `hidden.bs.collapse` event occurs).
+Hides a collapsible element. **Returns to the caller before the collapsible element has actually been hidden** (i.e. before the `hidden.mel.collapse` event occurs).

 #### `.collapse('dispose')`